 Some years later I realized that I desired to live in the country just as much as I wanted the relationship, so dating a farmer was no coincidence!

 I had placed my dream on the Farmer to fulfill for me, rather than figuring out action steps I could take for myself to achieve it.

-When someone else holds the key to our happiness, we shirk our responsibility to take personal action toward our own goals and dreams.
-We wait for the other to open the door for us, and if they don’t we harbor resentment and blame them for holding us back.
+When someone else holds the key to your happiness, you shirk your responsibility to take personal action toward your own goals and dreams.
+You wait for the other to open the door for you, and if they don’t, you harbor resentment and blame hem for holding you back.

 Rather we should get back in the driver’s seat ask ourselves, “what do I want?
 And what can I do now to move me closer to it?

 3. Extreme mood swings

 I remember on the weekends where I couldn’t go up to the farm I felt my happiness was being stripped from me.
 My emotions would go haywire!
 I felt powerless, resentment, anger and upset.
 My mood was completely dependent on his choices, which didn’t always line up with my expectations.

 When you remain the keeper of your happiness, you feel disappointed when things don’t always as anticipated, but you also feel content with a Plan B. Because all the while you are carrying your happiness with you, no matter what you are doing.

 My hypersensitivity and worry over the loss of the relationship – and loss of my happiness with it – meant that I began to feel like a victim: that things were happening ‘to’ me all the time.